Topic IndexLibrary Index

 Communicating hydrocele.
 This type is caused when the pouch that holds the testes doesn't fully close.
 A small amount of abdominal fluid can flow in and out of the thin pouch.
 The amount of fluid changes all day and night.
 This changes the size of the hydrocele.

 Noncommunicating hydrocele.
 This type may be present at birth.
-It often goes away on its own with no treatment in 1 year.
+It often goes away on its own with no treatment in the first year.
 But this type of hydrocele in an older child may be a sign of other problems.
 These include infection, twisting of the testes (torsion), or a tumor.

 What are the symptoms of a hydrocele in a child?